-- Suppose that an interpolation curve is wanted passing through n points $P_0,P_1, \ldots,P_n$ . - The interpolation curve through them can be defined as a piecewise defined curve - In fact, if one ensures that the resulting curve is not only continuous at the joints, but also that - Its tangent (=velocity) - Its second order derivative (= acceleration)
+- Suppose that an interpolation curve is wanted passing through n points P0,P1,...,P_n. - The interpolation curve through them can be defined as a piecewise defined curve are continuous, then the curve can be used also in animations.

+- In fact, if one ensures that the resulting curve is not only continuous at the joints, but also that - Its tangent (=velocity) - Its second order derivative (= acceleration)